ksheedlo/Talk/talk.md

 # Other implementations

-- Other Carakan, Chakra, and JavaScriptCore did not appear to have any support for array comprehensions.
+- Other EMCAScript engines like Carakan, Chakra, and JavaScriptCore don't have any support for array comprehensions.

 # Community impact